-When people come to your home, give them something to look at by hanging your prints on the walls.
+When people come to your home or apartment, give them something to look at by hanging your prints on the walls.
 It’s a subtle way to show your talents.
 Nobody says, “Before you leave, I want you to look at the photos on my phone because I have some new ones.”
 Having prints is an awesome way to share your talent, love, and passion for the things in your life without intruding on the time or good will of your friends and acquaintances.

 6. Create a Photo Album

 As a professional photographer you may find yourself always putting together albums for your families or brides and grooms.
 When was the last time you put together a professional quality photo album of your own photos?
 Set aside some quality time to create an album of the photos you have taken in the last year and proudly display it at home.